 This is the first book to anatomize the major silent players, reconstruct their careers, and give us a sense of what those films, those stars, and that Hollywood were all about.
 An absolutely essential text for anyone seriously interested in movies, and, with more than three hundred photographs, as much a treat to look at as it is to read.

-JEANINE BASINGER is the chair of film studies at Wesleyan University and the curator of the cinema archives there.
-She has written nine other books on film, including A Woman’s View: How Hollywood Spoke to Women, 1930–1960; Silent Stars, winner of the William… More about Jeanine Basinger
+Jeanine Basinger is the Chair of Film Studies at Wesleyan University and the curator of the cinema archives there.
+She has written eleven books on film, including A Woman’s View: How Hollywood Spoke to Women, 1930–1960; Silent Stars, winner of the William… More about Jeanine Basinger

 Ebook | $13.99

 Published by Knopf Oct 17, 2012| 512 Pages| ISBN 9780307829184

 Inspired by Your Browsing History